gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 Yes, it is possible if you are using either WPML or Polylang.
 You can find <a href="https://permalinkmanager.pro/docs/tutorials/how-to-translate-permalinks/">the full instructions here</a>.

 = Will the old permalink automatically redirect the new ones?
-Yes, Permalink Manager will automatically redirect the native permalinks (used when the plugin is disabled or before it was activated) to the actual, custom permalinks.
+Yes, Permalink Manager will automatically redirect the native permalinks (used when the plugin is disabled, or before it was activated) to the actual, custom permalinks.

 = Does this plugin support Buddypress?
-Currently there is no 100% guarantee that Permalink Manager will work correctly with Buddypress.
+Currently, there is no 100% guarantee that Permalink Manager will work correctly with Buddypress.

 = Can I remove the plugin after the permalinks are updated? = Yes, if you used Permalink Manager only to regenerate the slugs (native post names).
 Please note that if you use custom permalinks (that differ from the native ones), they will no longer be used after the plugin is disabled.

-It is because Permalink Manager overwrites one of the core Wordpress functionalities to bypass the rewrite rules ("regular expressions" to detect the posts/pages/taxonomies/etc. and another parameters from the URL) by using the array of custom permalinks (you can check them in "Debug" tab) that are used only by the plugin.
+It is because Permalink Manager overwrites one of the core WordPress functionalities to bypass the rewrite rules ("regular expressions" to detect the posts/pages/taxonomies/etc. and another parameters from the URL) by using the array of custom permalinks (you can check them in "Debug" tab) that are used only by the plugin.

 == Screenshots ==